 Potential effect of changes in supply - Rationalisation of supply with more sharing of greens by clubs (and/or club mergers) has potential to stem the trend of declining demand but only if the resources currently allocated to greens maintenance continue to be made available and used to improve the standard of the reduced number of greens.
 Any such consolidation of bowls facility provision needs to consider distribution of the remaining greens so that residents in both the north and south sub areas enjoy good accessibility to a good standard of green.
 It should also be noted that there is always a risk that failing clubs will decide to fold rather than move or amalgamate.
-Should the Council decide to convert a green in a central accessible location (e.g. Broadgate Park) to artificial turf, with appropriate development activity and marketing, it might stimulate pay and play and junior bowls development.
+Should the Council decide to convert a green in a central accessible location (e.g. Broadgate Park) to artificial turf, with appropriate development.
 However, the feasibility of such a change in supply would need to be assessed in terms of impact on current club use and options for relocation and club-share (if required), capital cost and availability of grants, and a lifecycle cost analysis to compare with current annual maintenance costs.